csantill/ExData_Plotting1/README.md

 ## Introduction

+# Instructions
+Mylib.R contains the script that is responsible for download the data and unzip it.
+It also generates the required data subset used by plot1.R, plot2.R, plot3.R and plot4.R

 This assignment uses data from the <a href="http://archive.ics.uci.edu/ml/">UC Irvine Machine Learning Repository</a>, a popular repository for machine learning